Dr Veronica Vickery is a visual artist and cultural geographer based at Spike Island, Bristol (studio 98).

 2016 Fractured Earth, [online art exhibition].
 GeoHumanities.

 2016 25/5/ Poniou, [curated exhibition, 6 February – 12 June] Imagined Landscapes, Royal West of England Academy, Bristol.

 2015 Fractured Earth, [performance-lectures, installation and public discussions – PhD presentation], Borlase Smart John Wells Trust/University of Exeter, Porthmeor Studios, St Ives.v

 2015 Water-worlds [curated programme of artists projects], RGS-IBG, Exeter.
 [Linked online network].

-2014, 2011 Cornwall Workshop, invited/selected participant.
+2014, 2011, Cornwall Workshop, invited participant.
+International artist workshop.

 2013 Land Matters #1, group show of artist-researchers for Transition10, Newlyn Art Gallery.

 2013 The Ocean City Artist-in-residence KARST Plymouth/Back Lane West, Redruth.
 Presentation, Plymouth Arts Centre.

 2020, Practices of home beyond place attachment [invited chapter] in Routledge Handbook on Place, ed Tim Edensor, Una Kothari, Ares Kaladides.